This article first appeared in Employment Law Journal in November 2021

 The past two years have seen attitudes to the balance between family and work life change beyond all recognition, but issues around maternity and sex discrimination in the workplace have certainly not disappeared.
 The government has recently published its consultation on enabling flexible working requests from day one in all workplaces.
 This is a positive move towards normalising flexible working arrangements but there remains a long way to go.
 Transparency and open discussions with employees are vital, as is embracing new and different ways of working where possible, while meeting the needs of the particular business.

-If you have any questions regarding the issues discussed in this article, please contact Partner and General Counsel Beth Hale and Associate Naomi Latham, both of whom specialise in employment and partnership law for senior executives, multinational employers, partnerships and partners.
+If you have any questions regarding the issues discussed in this article, please contact Partner and General Counsel Beth Hale, who specialises in employment and partnership law for senior executives, multinational employers, partnerships and partners.